-A series of younger coalescing alluvial fans rests on top of older coalescing alluvial fans north of Little Salt Creek Canyon.
-The younger fans are very similar to their older counterparts; however, what is similar then they are considerably smaller in size, and they slope more steeply toward the valley.
-The composition of these younger fans is also different from their older counterparts; most of the material is angular, pebble-size fragments of limestone that were derived from the Arapien Shale.
+A series of younger coalescing alluvial fans, rests on top of e older coalescing alluvial fans north of Little Salt Creek Canyon. younger fans are very similar to their older counterparts/ however, they are considerably smaller in size, and they slope more steeply detitus toward-the valley.
+The composition of these younger fans is also different from their older counterparts, most of the material is angular, pebble-size fragments of limestone that-were derived from the Arapien Shale.
 These deposits are only 50-100 feet thick.